 But there are some major differences between the four types of snoring and how to treat them, including the fact that one type of snoring is worse than the rest.

-Though the sound of snoring is always generated from vibrations of the soft palate (at the back of your throat), other areas will impact the snoring by causing more narrowing, which means more resistance to air flow, which means more flutter – and more snoring.
+Though snoring sounds are always generated from vibrations of the soft palate (at the back of your throat), other areas will impact snoring by causing more narrowing.
+This means more resistance to airflow, which means more flutter—and more snoring.

 Nose Blockage

-As you breathe in at night through your narrowed nasal passage, the soft tissues and the mucosal wall surface vibrates and makes sounds.
-Your snoring may sound soft and more nasally, like a whistle, or on the loud side, like a grunt or rumble.
+As you breathe in at night through your narrowed nasal passage, the soft tissues and the mucosal wall surface vibrate and make sounds.
+Your snoring may sound soft and nasally, like a whistle, or on the loud side, like a grunt or rumble.

-Doctors often prescribe nasal steroids to reduce the swelling and congestion — and potentially the snoring.
+Doctors often prescribe nasal steroids to reduce swelling and congestion—and potentially the snoring.
 However, this treatment doesn’t always stop the snoring.

 How to know if you’re a nose snorer: